dimagi/commcare-cloud/docs/support/support_system.md

 The priority level helps the entire support team and developers to understand how they should prioritize the particular ticket.
 A support team member triaging the ticket can setup the priority.

 ##### Ticket Workflow
 Once the support system is set up below is a general process that can be followed.
-Note that for P1/P2 we recommend a separate on-call like process stated here P1/P2 process recommendations <todo;link to P1/P2 process>.
+Note that for P1/P2 we recommend a separate on-call like process stated in the [P1/P2 process](#p1-p2-process) recommendations.

 <p align="center">
     <img src="local_hosting_support_workflow.png" alt="Local Hosting Support" style="width:90%" />